Discovering Dog-Friendly Big Sur-The Ultimate Guide to Camping, Hiking, & Exploring

-Getting a camping reservation at Pfeiffer Big Sur State Park can be tough, but worth it, if you plan in advance, go during the week or take your chances on a last minute cancellation which is what we did.
-The campground is located off highway 1 in the Santa Lucia Mountains surrounded by redwood and oak trees.
-The Big Sur River also runs through the campground for a refreshing or freezing dip depending on the time of year.
-While the campground is dog friendly many of the trails within the park are not.
-But there are still plenty of dog friendly activities to enjoy!
-We visited Pfeiffer Beach and the Ventana Wilderness.
+Pfeiffer Big Sur State Park is one of California’s most breathtaking destinations, offering stunning redwood forests, scenic hiking trails, and access to some of the most beautiful coastal views.
+Getting a camping reservation can be tough, but worth it, if you plan in advance, go during the week, or take your chances on a last minute cancellation, which is what we did.
+The campground is located off Highway 1 in the Santa Lucia Mountains, surrounded by redwood and oak trees.
+The Big Sur River also runs through the campground for a refreshing or freezing dip, depending on the time of year.
+While the campground is dog-friendly, many of the trails within the park are not.
+But there are still plenty of dog-friendly activities to enjoy, such as Pfeiffer Beach and the Ventana Wilderness.

 Reactive Note-Linus did not come on this trip, but camping in a crowded public campground could be challenging for a reactive dog.
 We visited the Big Sur area on a weekend, so the campground was full of people, dogs, trailers and cars.
 On the other hand, hiking in the Ventana Wilderness even on a weekend was not too crowded.
 We saw a few groups of backpackers hiking with their dogs, but most of the time, we had the trail to ourselves.
 So maybe Linus would enjoy a future backpacking or day trip in the off season!